agentmorris/camera-trap-ml-survey/README.md

 ##### Ecology papers

+* McDaniel KG.
+Mountain Lion (Puma concolor) Presence and Genetics in the Context of the Texas-Mexico Border Barrier System.
+Master's thesis, Texas A&M University-Kingsville.
+2026.

 * Stift AM, Shipley LA, Thornton DH.
 Evaluating survey methods to determine presence and species identification of jackrabbits in Washington.
 Journal of Mammalogy.
 2026 May.

 * Bassing SB, Ausband DE, Mumma MA, Thompson S, Hurley MA, Falcy MR. Mammalian predator co-occurrence affected by prey and habitat more than competitor presence at multiple time scales.
 Ecological Monographs.
 2025 Feb;95(1):e1648